sylhare/sylhare.github.io/_posts/2025/2025-07-29-bursting-balloons.md

   [0, 0, 0, 0, 0]
 ];
 ```

-The DP table is filled based on the transition function,
+The `dp` table is filled based on the transition function,
 where each cell `dp[i][j]` represents the maximum coins obtainable by bursting all balloons in the range `[i, j]`.

 If we were to represent in a diagram with a bit more information: